shawngraham/presentations/tim/tim.md

 </div>
 </section>
 Note:
-the problem with magic - sam vimes
+the problem with magic - sam vimes. many folks in humanities feel similarly about digital methods. it is a black box: and because it appears magical, un-interrogateable, it can be the bogeyman, the focus of all our worst fears.

 ---